Create Your First Project

 A Documentary / Docudrama Screenplay In Development

-We decided to focus our film on the last voyage from San Francisco on July 28th 1865 through the sinking off shore just south of the California / Oregon boarder on July 30th 1865.
+We decided to focus our film from the time of the California Gold Rush through the last voyage of the SS Brother Jonathan.
+From casting off in San Francisco on July 28th 1865 through the sinking off shore just south of the California / Oregon boarder on July 30th 1865.
 We're using advanced technology to put viewers on the ship during her final voyage.
 The one hundred and twenty-six year search for the missing gold lost on the SS Brother Jonathan, is a footnote in our feature film.
 We believe the real gold in this story is found in the stories of the passengers, their families and the compassion of the people of Crescent City.